rktjmp/hotpot.nvim/COOKBOOK.md

 See [Ahead of Time Compilation](#ahead-of-time-compilation). `hotpot.api.make`
-will wont compile files unless they've been modified, so it's reasonably performant to include a call in your `init.fnl`, especially if your `source-dir` argument is tightly focused.
+will wont compile files unless they've been modified, so it's reasonably performant to include a call in your `init.fnl`, especially if your `source-dir` argument is tightly focused or a single path.

 **3. Autocommands**